On geometrically finite degenerations I: boundaries of main hyperbolic components: Quasi post-critically finite sequences of Blaschke products

+Since there are only finitely many simple cycles with the same rotation number (see \cite[\S 2]{McM10}), all but finitely many periodic points land on $\mathcal{V}$.

 There are only finitely many edges in $\mathcal{T}$ that are mapped to the edges landed by $\mathcal{C}$.
 Thus by pulling back, there are only finitely many strictly pre-periodic points landing at edges, and they all come from backward orbits of $\mathcal{C}$.
-Combining the two, we get the result. \end{proof}
+The proposition now follows. \end{proof}